jinantonic/EAD-Lab-3/README.md

 ### 6th Button
 ![Sketch](images/6th.png)
 Moving onto the **Select Background** button.
 Enter the colour id and select the **Show Colour** button to display the colour.
-Check the displayed colour and click **Select Background** button to choose it as a background.
+Check the displayed colour and click the **Select Background** button to choose it as a background.

 </br>